TZstatsADS/spring-2022-prj1-mugyenyij/README.md

 Term: Spring 2022

-+ Projec title: A "data story" on the history of philosophy
++ Projec title: A "data story" on the questions asked in different schools  of philosophy
 + This project is conducted by Joel Mugyenyi

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This work analyzed philosophical texts spanning centuries from a variety of philosophical schools.
+The work focuses on the questions asked in different philosophical texts and what we can learn about the schools based off the key words from the questions asked by the authors of these texts as well as the quantity of questions asked in the texts.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.